||In the event of any disputes, the final decision will be

 If through lack of

-numbers a player competes in another County they may only
+numbers a player can compete in another County.
+They may only

 qualify for their County if they qualify through their

 Participants who do not turn up on the

 day, whether County, Regional or National, will not be allowed

 to take part in the following year.
 An appeal may be lodged with

 the EIBA and extenuating circumstances (e.g. illness and/or